James Stirling (Royal Navy officer): Retirement

 Stirling was promoted vice admiral in August 1857.
 He became an admiral in November 1862 and died in comfortable retirement at his home in Woodbridge Park, near Guildford in Surrey, on 22 April 1865 aged 74.
-There is a memorial tablet within St Marks Church, Wyke.
+There is a memorial tablet within St Mark's Church, Wyke.
 Ellen survived him by nine years.
 Stirling and his wife were buried in the extension to the graveyard of St John's Church on Stoke Road, near Guildford where they had been married.

 Honours

 The plant genus Stirlingia, was named in his honour by Stephan Endlicher in 1838.
 A variety of Pittosporum is also named in his honour.
 In England, Stoke Church's social centre and hall is named The Stirling Centre.

 In Western Australia the suburb of Stirling is named after him, as is a seat in the lower House of the federal Parliament and Governor Stirling Senior High School.
 The Royal Australian Navy's Indian Ocean Fleet is based at HMAS Stirling, near Rockingham.
 Stirling Highway (which links Perth and Fremantle) was named so in his honour.
 There are also many buildings and businesses named after him throughout Perth and Fremantle.

+Another suburb, Ellenbrook, is indirectly named after his wife Ellen.